 PK3/PK4 children who have been newly found eligible for special education or who have an existing IEP and wish to receive services will be offered a seat in a school by Early Stages, if (1) they are not already enrolled or (2) their current DCPS school cannot implement the IEP.
 This process occurs outside of the My School DC lottery.
-Whenever possible, the seat offered will be in the child's in-boundary school.
-If a seat is not available in the in-boundary school, the seat offered will be in the school next closest to the family's home where a seat is available and at which the IEP can be implemented.
-If the family accepts the seat offered through the Early Stages process, they are eligible to be removed from any My School DC lottery waitlist where they are enrolled by the DCPS Lottery Coordinator.
+Whenever appropriate and possible, the seat offered will be in the child's inboundary school.
+If a seat is not available in the in-boundary school, the seat offered will be in the next closest school to the family's home where a seat is available and at which the IEP can be implemented.
+If the family accepts the placement by enrolling in a seat offered by Early Stages, the child will be removed from the My School DC lottery waitlist of that school.

-Students Who Speak a Language Other than English (Language Acquisition Division Placements)
+Students Who May be Eligible for English as a Second Language Services (Language Acquisition Division)

-Upon registering in DCPS and completing the Home Language Survey questions, students who have indicated they speak a language other than English, or have been primarily exposed to a language other than English at home, must be referred to the Language Acquisition Division's (LAD) Welcome Center for English Proficiency screening.
+Upon registering in DCPS and completing the Home Language Survey questions, students who have indicated they speak a language other than English or have been primarily exposed to a language other than English at home, must be referred to the Language Acquisition Division's (LAD) Welcome Center for English Proficiency screening.
 Secondary students who previously attended school outside of the United States and completed high school courses they would like to be evaluated towards meeting DCPS graduation requirements should also be referred to the LAD Welcome Center.
 LAD's Welcome Center screens students to determine English as Second Language (ESL) eligibility, provides recommendations for ESL instructional programming and grade placement, orientation to linguistically and culturally diverse families, referrals to community-based resources and evaluation of foreign transcripts for the purpose of awarding high school credits.
-For more information, contact Leidy Navarro at leidy.navarro@k12.dc.gov or at (202) 671-0750.
+For more information, visit our webpage and/or contact Leidy Navarro at leidy.navarro@k12.dc.gov or at (202) 671-0750.